ryan-p-randall/ryan-p-randall.github.io/_pages/cv.md

 - "Is a Plant a Document?
 The Knowledge Practices of Renaissance Natural History, Francis Bacon, and Contemporary Library Science."
 *Intermountain Graduate Conference*, Pocatello, ID, 2019.
+- "Intersectionality and Juxtaposition in Mourning Dove's _Cogewea_."
+*Western Literature Association Conference*, Estes Park, CO, 2019.
 - “'This is a musical instrument.
 This is another.
 Combine them.
 Now perform historical materialism through your band.': Bricolage and Historical Materialism as Audible in the Altered Instruments of Sonic Youth and Laurie Anderson"
-*Popular Culture Association/American Culture Association Conference*, Boston, MA, 2012
+*Popular Culture Association/American Culture Association Conference*, Boston, MA, 2012.
 - “Musical Mutations, Alternative Institutions: A Materialist Cultural Studies Approach to the Early Works of Laurie Anderson and Sonic Youth”
-*Cultural Studies Association Conference*, San Diego, CA, 2012
+*Cultural Studies Association Conference*, San Diego, CA, 2012.
 - “Marclay, Music, Materiality: Uncovering Discourses of the Body as Palimpsest and Presence”
-*Making Sense of Visual Culture*, University of Rochester, 2011
+*Making Sense of Visual Culture*, University of Rochester, 2011.
 - “‘E Pluribus Unum’: Jacques Rancière, Sandy Bull, and the Peculiar Familiarity of Political Frustration in ‘New Weird America’ Folk Music”
-*International Association for the Study of Popular Music-US Conference*, Cincinnati, Ohio, 2011
+*International Association for the Study of Popular Music-US Conference*, Cincinnati, Ohio, 2011.
 - “Looking via Listening: Drexciya, the Acousmêtre, and Political Metaphors”
-*PCA/ACA Conference*, St. Louis, Missouri, 2010
+*PCA/ACA Conference*, St. Louis, Missouri, 2010.
 - “(Freedom Forever) Elvis Lives!: Reanimation, Hauntology, and Symbolic Slavery”
-*Visible Memories Conference*, Syracuse University, 2008
+*Visible Memories Conference*, Syracuse University, 2008.
 - “Who?
 Me?
 Walking the Margins of Queer Visibility”
-*(dis)junctions Conference*, University of California, Riverside, 2006
+*(dis)junctions Conference*, University of California, Riverside, 2006.
 - “David Wojnarowicz’s Use of Realist Representation in ‘Arthur Rimbaud in New York’”
-*Theorising Queer Visualities: Postgraduate Symposium*, University of Manchester (England), 2005
+*Theorising Queer Visualities: Postgraduate Symposium*, University of Manchester (England), 2005.
 - “Her Majesty’s Secret Service: Containing the Corrupting Effects of Cultural Competency in Rudyard Kipling’s Kim”
-*Contact, Contagion, and Containment Conference*, Cornell University, 2005
+*Contact, Contagion, and Containment Conference*, Cornell University, 2005.
 - “‘Heliocentric Worlds’ and Creatures from a Black Platoon: Afrofuturist Redefinitions of the Nation in the Works of Sun Ra and Drexciya”
-*(dis)junctions Conference*, University of California, Riverside, 2004
+*(dis)junctions Conference*, University of California, Riverside, 2004.

 ## Memberships and Service